 Note 2: ADMIN and MANAGER roles will not allow you to SSH into the Sci VM.
 It is necessary to have a USER role to do so.

 3. Connect to Sci analysis VMs

-From login1.jasmin.ac.uk, login to the machine using the External IP.
-In the same way, as you login to a JASMIN scientific server via login1 or other login bastion machine.
-Your initial connection to JASMIN from your local machine needs to have your SSH key loaded in your SSH authentication agent, and you must have SSH Agent Forwarding enabled.
-With command-line SSH clients, this is the -A option.
-See also how to login.
+From login1.jasmin.ac.uk, login to the machine using the External IP address.
+In the same way, as you login to a JASMIN scientific server via login1.
+Your initial connection to JASMIN from your local machine needs to have your SSH key loaded in your SSH authentication agent, and you must have SSH Agent Forwarding enabled "-A", see also how to login.

 Note: Users should report issues to the ADMIN and/or MANAGER of the tenancy based SCI VM.